Local planning authorities have the statutory right to protect trees on public and private land from damage or destruction.

 All types of trees may be protected.

 An application is required to carry out works to trees which are protected by a TPO.
-To check if a tree has a Tree Preservation Order (TPO), or grows within a Conservation Area, please use our mapping tool: TPO and Conservation Area - East Devon; or complete our on-line TPO Enquiry Form.
+To check if a tree has a Tree Preservation Order (TPO), or grows within a Conservation Area, please use our mapping tool: Protected Tree Mapping Tool; or complete our on-line Protected Tree Enquiry Form.
 Additionally, you may like to call our Customer Service team on 01395 571710.

 If a tree has a Tree Preservation Order or is in a conservation area you will need to complete and submit a Works to Trees Application.